tidyverse/tidyverse.org/content/articles/2018-12-14-tidyverse-and-r-lib-year-in-review.markdown

 * **42** articles on [tidyverse.org](https://www.tidyverse.org/articles/)

+## Major accomplishments

 After 6 years of development, [**pkgdown**](https://www.tidyverse.org/articles/2018/05/pkgdown-1-0-0/) had its initial release on CRAN. pkgdown is designed to make it quick and easy to build a website for your package, and has already been used to make sites for over 2500 packages.

 Several major tidyverse package releases have centered on the implementation of [**tidy evaluation**](https://tidyeval.tidyverse.org/).
 Notable among these was the 3.0.0 release of [**ggplot2**](https://www.tidyverse.org/articles/2018/07/ggplot2-3-0-0/), which has more than 2000 reverse dependencies.
 We continue to improve our tools for and skills with releases with large numbers of reverse dependencies.

 [**devtools 2.0.0**](https://www.tidyverse.org/articles/2018/10/devtools-2-0-0/) split the functionality in devtools into a number of smaller packages which are simpler to develop, and also easier for other packages to depend on.
 Though devtools will remain the primary package with which developers interact, the functionality will come from its component packages (in what we’re calling a [conscious uncoupling](https://github.com/r-lib/devtools#conscious-uncoupling)).

 The [**tidymodels**](https://github.com/tidymodels) collection is the home of several new modelling packages, which follow opinionated but reasonable [model implementation practices](https://tidymodels.github.io/model-implementation-principles/).
-This includes the [**parsnip**](https://tidymodels.github.io/parsnip/) package, which standardizes the interface for fitting models as well as their return values — separating model *specification* from model *implementation* ([more detail here](https://deploy-preview-236--tidyverse-org.netlify.com/articles/2018/11/parsnip-0-0-1/)).
+This includes the [**parsnip**](https://tidymodels.github.io/parsnip/) package, which standardizes the interface for fitting models as well as their return values — separating model *specification* from model *implementation* ([more detail here](https://www.tidyverse.org/articles/2018/11/parsnip-0-0-1/).
 In effect, when using parsnip, you don’t have to remember each interface and its unique set of argument names to easily move between R packages.

 ## Consistency